Northern Rock: 2007 crisis and initial responses

 On 14 September 2007, the bank sought and received a liquidity support facility from the Bank of England, to replace funds it was unable to raise from the money market.
 Reporting of this complex scenario led to panic among individual depositors, who feared that their savings might not be available should Northern Rock go into receivership.
 The result was a bank run – the UK's first in 150 years – where depositors lined up outside the bank to withdraw all of their savings as quickly as possible, particularly since many other people were doing the same.

 As the UK government provided the liquidity support facility, they also exerted pressure on the bank to create a longer-term recovery plan.
 Over the next few months, there were numerous changes to the board of directors and executive team.

 On 19 October, chairman Matt Ridley resigned and was replaced by Bryan Sanderson, a former Managing Director of BP.
 Chief Executive Adam Applegarth's resignation was then announced in mid-November, with the caveat that he would remain with the group until it established independent funding or was purchased.
 Four non-executive directors, Sir Derek Wanless, Nichola Pease, Adam Fenwick and Rosemary Radcliffe also resigned.
 A month later, Applegarth left and former Marketing Director, Andy Kuipers, was appointed Chief Executive.
-Kuipers had been with the bank since the 1990s.

 Notably, Dave Jones, the Group Finance Director through the crisis, had only been in his role since the retirement of Bob Bennett in January 2007.
 Alongside Applegarth, Bennett had been one of the architects of the bank's flotation in 1997 and its subsequent substantial growth.
 He had been wary of its continued aggressive growth strategy, which would continue up until summer 2007, despite the increasing volatility in the markets on which Northern Rock relied.
 Commentators later suggested that with Bennett's retirement, the executive board was dominated by Applegarth.
 A report by the Financial Services Authority conceded in February 2008 that it had been wrong to consider Northern Rock low risk, and as a result had given the company too little scrutiny.

 The group was criticised when it emerged that they had begun to pay in excess of 150 senior staff members substantial retention bonuses.
 Northern Rock hoped the bonuses would enable them to retain critical staff members at risk of being poached by other companies.
 It had previously been criticised in 1998 when the pay of the executive team that led the flotation was 40% higher in the year following.

 In late 2007, Virgin Money was named as the preferred bidder for the group, with Olivant Group later beginning talks around takeover.